gajus/eslint-plugin-jsdoc/.README/README.md

 appended and its bearing on whether types are checked as parents/children only (e.g., to match `Array` if the type is `Array` vs. `Array.<string>`).

+Note that if a value is present both as a key and as a value, neither the key nor the value will be reported.
+Thus in `check-types`, this fact can be used to allow both `object` and `Object` if one has a `preferredTypes` key `object: 'Object'` and `Object: 'object'`.

 ## Advanced

 ### AST and Selectors